| Overview

 who did the aggressive buying during the First phase begin to liquidate their

+holdings in anticipation of a downturn.
 The following chart of the Dow Industrials illustrates these three phases during

 the years leading up to the October 1987 crash.